nicjansma/breakup.js/README.md

 );
 ```

-If `yieldTime` is specified in a Node.js environment, that time will be used instead of
+You may set the `yieldTime` and `forceYield` parameters in a Node.js environment to force a yield of the
-`process.nextTick()`.
+specified time instead of using Node's `process.nextTick()`.

 <a name="each" />
 ### each(arr, iterator, callback, workTime, yieldTime, forceYield)